TechWrecker304/Send_to_ZeroGPT/README.md

 ## Installation

 1. Download or clone this repository to your local machine.
+Make sure you download all files in their raw format.
+If you are new to Github the easiest way to do it is to select the CODE dropdown on the right hand side and then select download ZIP.
 2. NOTE: if you are not a GitHub user and familiar with the lingo and are a Windows user you can just download the files and put the contents of this repository in a folder and name it SendToZeroGPT
 3. Open Google Chrome and navigate to `chrome://extensions/`.
 4. Enable "Developer mode" by toggling the switch in the top right corner.